The Bottom Line

 As with the rest of the HD range of Bluetooth speakers, Treblab has made an incredibly easy-to-use speaker.
 I managed to set up this device within seconds, and both devices remember each other to allow for automatic pairing every time the speaker is turned on (provided your Bluetooth is always activated on your source device)

-My only complaint so far would be the fact that only one device can be connected at any one time, which can be a slight annoyance if you want to bounce between songs with friends.
+My only complaint so far would be that only one device can be connected at any time, which can be a slight annoyance if you want to bounce between songs with friends.

-The range of the Treblab HD77 is standard here, allowing for a distance between devices of up to 33 feet while the connection remains strong and powerful across this range before the signal suffers, especially outdoors.
+The range of the Treblab HD77 is standard here, allowing for a distance between devices of up to 33 feet.
+The connection remains strong and powerful across this range but suffers some loss outdoors.

 The HD77 is also capable of True Wireless Stereo (TWS) pairing, allowing you to connect two Treblab units to form a stereo pair.
-This will certainly improve the stereo spread if you plan on using the Treblab HD77 for film viewing or critical listening, and the inherent volume boost is great for party-like environments.
+This improves the stereo spread if you’re using it for film viewing or critical listening.
+The inherent volume boost is great for party-like environments.

 As for controlling the speaker, the onboard buttons on top of the unit are easy to understand and use.
-The buttons provide control of the basic features (power on/off, play/pause, volume up/down, etc.) as well as some phone call-related features which we’ll get into later.
+The buttons control the basic features (power on/off, play/pause, volume up/down, etc.) and some phone call-related features, which we’ll get into later.

 Impressive Sound Quality

-Treblab is known to draw attention to sound quality and ease of use rather than lights and other gimmicks when it comes to their Bluetooth speakers.
-They consistently produce great-sounding equipment and the Treblab HD77 is yet another model that proves this correct.
+Treblab is known to draw attention to sound quality and ease of use rather than lights and other gimmicks regarding their Bluetooth speakers.
+They consistently produce great-sounding equipment; the Treblab HD77 is another model that proves this correct.

 The HD77’s frequency response only begins at 80Hz, which has quite an impact on the low-end response of the speaker.
 While the Treblab HD77 may not be able to produce the bone-shaking bass you might be after in bass-heavy music, it provides just what you’d expect from a speaker of this size and does not disappoint.
-It goes without saying that in comparison to the smaller HD7, the HD77 can output a slightly more powerful bass response.
-If you’re looking for a Treblab speaker with the same features but greater bass response- take a look at the HD Max.
+It goes without saying that compared to the smaller HD7, the HD77 can output a slightly more powerful bass response.
+If you’re looking for a Treblab speaker with the same features but a greater bass response, look at the HD Max.

 The midrange of the Treblab HD77 is tight, warm, and clear: great for guitar-based and singer-songwriter music.
-This is definitely where the HD77 shines sound-wise and the warm lower midrange body makes up for the lost depth in bass response.
+This is where the HD77 shines sound-wise, and the warm lower midrange body makes up for the lost depth in bass response.
 As for the high-end, one can expect bright and crisp tones here.
-While the Treblab HD77 does not explore the entire upper range of human hearing either, a threshold of 16Hz is enough for most uses, it is a portable Bluetooth speaker after all and not designed for critical listening.
+While the Treblab HD77 does not explore the entire upper range of human hearing, a threshold of 16Hz is enough for most uses.
+After all, it is a portable Bluetooth speaker and not designed for critical listening.

 Great Battery Life

 Treblab is great when it comes to the battery life of their devices.
-The Treblab HD77 can run for a total of 20 hours straight when played at a lower to medium volume level, and 9 continuous hours at full volume.
+The Treblab HD77 can run for 20 hours straight when played at a lower to medium volume level and 9 continuous hours at full volume.
 The battery life can be further extended by using the 3.5mm auxiliary connection rather than Bluetooth.

-The HD77 obtains a full charge in just 4 hours or less, and it can still play music while it is on charge.
-The only downside here is that the HD77 does not notify you incrementally as the battery life weakens, and only lets you know about low power once it is practically about to die, so be sure to keep track of the battery life and charge the speaker fully before taking it out with you.
+The HD77 obtains a full charge in 4 hours or less and can still play music while on charge.
+The only downside here is that the HD77 does not notify you incrementally as the battery weakens and only lets you know about low power once it is practically about to die, so keep track of the battery life and charge the speaker fully before taking it out with you.

-Treblab is really good at building decent-quality microphones to incorporate into their speakers.
+Treblab is good at building decent-quality microphones to incorporate into their speakers.
 In the case of the Treblab HD77, a CVC 6.0 microphone is included, providing hands-free use while the speaker is connected to your phone or laptop.
-The HD77 will automatically pause playback when an incoming phone call or Skype/Zoom request is detected, and you can accept, reject or hang up using the buttons of the speaker.
+The HD77 will automatically pause playback when an incoming phone call or Skype/Zoom request is detected, and you can accept, reject or hang up using the speaker’s buttons.
 Once the call has ended, the HD77 automatically resumes playback.
-The microphone sounds good enough for a Bluetooth speaker, there are certainly worse-sounding mics out there.
+The microphone sounds good enough for a Bluetooth speaker.
+There are certainly worse-sounding mics out there.